Wetland Health Evaluation Program (WHEP)

 1. soils developed in wet conditions

-3. they have plants adapted to live in wet
+3. plants adapted to live in wet soil conditions

 The U.S. Fish and Wildlife Service divided wetlands into 8 types (Types 1-8).
 The two primary characteristics used in the classification system include the wetland's dominant plant type and water depth during the growing season.
 Wetlands monitored in WHEP are depressional wetlands with emergent marsh vegetation (Types 3, 4, or 5).

-Wetlands sampled in WHEP are chosen by the sponsoring agency (City, Watershed Managment Organization, Park Board etc.).
+Wetlands sampled in WHEP are chosen by the sponsoring agency (city, watershed management organization or park department).

 Type 2 Wetland